 Breakfast at the hotel.
 Ferry across Nantucket Sound to Nantucket Island passing the Kennedy Compound in Hyannisport.
 Learn about the history of Nantucket on a guided tour of the island.
 Free time on this colonial island with an option to visit the fascinating Whaling Museum.
-Enjoy a Memorial Dinner celebrating JFK's 100th Birthday with 1950's & 1960's musical entertainment.
+Enjoy a gourmet dinner at the hotel.

 Day 3 (September 13)